Degrees of Freedom

 DofHandler(grid::Grid)

-Construct a DofHandler based on grid.
+Construct a DofHandler based on the grid grid.

 source